moritzstuker/capstone-project-wad-c5-s2-2995-2047/app/assets/images/icons/_readme.md

 This gave me a sanitized version of every single octicon, which I then simply stored in here.

 Since these files are MIT Licensed and that they may end up somewhere on the internet, an appropriate license notice is also included.

+EDIT: some icons have meanwhile been added that not part of the octicon gallery.